Zero Waste Produce and Bulk Bin Shopping Bags

 And here we are.

 If zero waste is your jam, check out this post on Zero Waste Food Storage on how to green your kitchen.
+You’ll also want to check out this post on How to Make Rice Heating Pads.

 I used this helpful tutorial for creating these bags.
 Given that it is highly likely they will be washed after a few uses, I took an extra step and added a double seam to the bag to prevent fraying.
 I hulked up my bulk bags.